kiptubei/tic-tac-toe-rspec/README.md

 - run npm install to install the dependencies for the project.
 - [Check this link to install Ruby](https://www.ruby-lang.org/en/documentation/installation/#package-management-systems)

+## 🔨 Testing Game Logic

+To run the tests described for each method:
+- change directory to the root of the project (cd into the project folder)
+- from terminal run the command `rspec`
+- to run a specific test `rspec ./spec/tic_tac_toe_spec.rb:104` (here 104 is the line number of the method)

 ## ✒️  Authors <a name = "author"></a>